Nutrition is key

-Making the right food choices can seem like a daunting task for the majority of people, which often leads to overcomplication and ends in poor food choices.
+Making the right food choices can seem like a daunting task for the majority of people, which often leads to overcomplication and ends in poor nutrition.

 A big part of good nutritional habits is knowing what food to choose when you are on the go or you forget to #mealprep.
 It happens to us all but having guidelines to follow or an action plan in place is what will help us stay consistent.